Rnso/VisaFeed/README.md

 # VisaFeed
-A project to feed news on visa across Newspapers in UAE
+A ReactNative App to feed news on visa across Newspapers in UAE